Did you know?

 Travellers passing through Cape Town can watch dolphins from the shore in places like Simon's Town and along the False Bay coast.

 Along the Western Cape's West Coast region, the smaller Haviside's dolphin is more prevalent.
-Lambertsbaai Boat Trips, in the Sandveld area just 3 hours' drive north of Cape Town, offer tours throughout the year and have a near-flawless record of spotting these dolphins when out in the surf.
+Lambertsbaai Boat Trips, in the Sandveld area just three hours' drive north of Cape Town, offer tours throughout the year and have a near-flawless record of spotting these dolphins when out in the surf.